HopefulBee/ReactJS-Tutorial/README.md

 import-export Branch - A simple app, the goal was to really learn how to use the import and export module.

-note-keeper Branch - First Real Challenge in the web development bootcamp (for React Js).
+keeper-app Branch - First Real Challenge in the web development bootcamp (for React Js).
 Creating a simple note app, with a header and footer (with a dynamic year).